 Clinical Service Jobs

-Aboriginal Chronic Health Worker
+Chronic Health Worker

 Location: Kalgoorlie WA Employment Type: Full-time (37.5 hours per week, Monday to Friday)

-Closing Date: 15th January 2026
+Closing Date:

 Department : Clinic

-We are seeking a committed and compassionate Aboriginal Chronic Health Worker to join our multidisciplinary health team.
+We are seeking a committed and compassionate Chronic Health Worker to join our multidisciplinary health team.
 This role is essential in supporting Aboriginal individuals, families, and communities to manage chronic conditions, increase access to primary health services, and improve overall social, emotional and physical wellbeing.
 Working closely with clinical staff and community stakeholders, the Aboriginal Chronic Health Worker will provide culturally safe, person-centred care and contribute to the development of long-term health outcomes within Aboriginal communities.

 Read More